 Our board operates under the guidance of an overall strategic plan, which it revisits each year in connection with its annual planning and budgeting processes.
 The board welcomes input by the community in what takes place on the farm.
 Interested residents are welcome to call the farm office (203-736-8618) to speak with staff or board members at any time with suggestions or comments.

 The farm also encourages involvement in planning and execution of farming and education.
 Interested members of the community can serve on a variety of committees to help carry out the vision and mission of the farm.

 In 1916, John and Mary Massaro purchased over 100 acres on the border of Woodbridge and Ansonia.
 They grew grapes to make wine, hay and corn to feed the dairy cows and chickens, and fruits and vegetables to nourish themselves.
 When John Massaro died on a snowy Christmas Eve in 1947, two of the three sons, Tony and John, suddenly had to run the farm with only their mother’s help.
 They continued in their father’s footsteps and kept the farm running.

-Neither Tony nor John Jr. ever married.
+After son, Louis, moved West, neither Tony nor John Jr. ever married.
 With no children of their own, they created their own extended family by recruiting local teenagers to work on the farm.
 This hands-on experience with thousands of chickens and dozens of dairy cows left a lasting impression on each person who contributed to the Massaro farm effort.